Our History

 Several revivals were held in the latter part of the nineteenth century and included evangelists, such as Sam P. Jones.
 Within six weeks, there were 105 additions to the church.

-The church began to grow exponentially, creating a need for new buildings
+The church began to grow exponentially, creating a need for new buildings and updates to the existing building.

 A pipe organ was added to the Sanctuary in 1878, and the pipes for this organ remain in place, serving as a focal point of the Sanctuary.
 A new custom-built organ was installed in 1960.